Erik Clarys: PDC career

 In 2004, Clarys switched to the PDC, after qualifying for their World Championship, beating Dan Lauby and Mark Walsh to reach the third round, losing to Ronnie Baxter.
 Though Clarys was unable to win any titles, he had good showings in major tournaments including a quarter final place in the 2005 UK Open.
 He made another appearance in the PDC World Championship, beating Winston Cadogan in round one before losing to Wayne Mardle.
 He then went on to win the WDF German Gold Cup.

 Injury and retirement

 In June 2006, Clarys shattered his right elbow after falling from a ladder while at work, forcing him to withdraw from the 2006 UK Open.
 He was ranked 26th in the PDC world rankings at the time of his accident and was in the running for qualification for the World Matchplay.
-After eleven operations, Clarys has now given up all hope of returning to darts as a right-handed player.
-He has though begun practising throwing left-handed and stated he hoped to return to the game some day.
-He does however remain inactive.
+After eleven operations, Clarys gave up all hope of returning to darts as a right-handed player.
+He began practising throwing left-handed, stating he hoped to return to the game some day, but was unable to reach a competitive level and ultimately gave up returning to competitive darts.
+Since 2021, he has been working as a darts commentator for Belgian television.